How to Obtain a Birth Certificate from ZAGS While Abroad: Complete Guide | Global Docs Pro

 Each subject of the Russian Federation has a ZAGS archive where second copies of vital records are stored.
 If you know at least the subject of the RF (region, territory, republic) where the birth was registered, you can send a request to the ZAGS archive of that subject.
 In the request, indicate the full name of the person, date of birth, and names of parents.
 The archive will search its databases and inform you which specific ZAGS office holds the vital record.
 You can send a request by mail, through Gosuslugi, or through an authorized representative.

-Search Through FMIS ZAGS
+Search Through EGR ZAGS

 If the Birth Was Registered in the USSR

 If the birth was registered in a union republic of the USSR (Ukraine, Belarus, Kazakhstan, etc.), the vital record is stored in the ZAGS office of the now-independent state.
 In this case, you can obtain a duplicate certificate by contacting the ZAGS office of the respective country.
-This may require a power of attorney, apostilled and translated into the language of that country.
-Specialized companies often offer services for obtaining certificates from CIS countries.

 Apostille on a Birth Certificate